axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

 - Complete all steps from `README.md`

 ## What you need
-- Bitcoin testnet faucet to send some test BTC: https://testnet-faucet.mempool.co/
+- Bitcoin testnet wallet with some tBTC (faucet [https://testnet-faucet.mempool.co/](https://testnet-faucet.mempool.co/))
-- Metamask
+- Ethereum wallet on the Ropsten network (we reccomend Metamask)
-- Ethereum Ropsten address (generate via Metamask)
+- Some Ropsten ETH (faucet [https://faucet.ropsten.be/](https://faucet.ropsten.be/))

 ## Joining the Axelar testnet

-Follow the instructions in `README.md` to make sure your node is up to date and you received some test coins to your validator account.
+Follow the instructions in `README.md` to make sure your node is synchronized to the latest block, and you have received some test coins to your validator account.

-### Pull c2d2 docker image
+### Pull C2D2 docker image
-Check [TESTNET RELEASE.md](../TESTNET%20RELEASE.md) for the latest available c2d2 version of the docker images.
+Check [TESTNET RELEASE.md](../TESTNET%20RELEASE.md) for the latest available C2D2 version of the docker images.

 ```
 docker pull axelarnet/c2d2:VERSION
 ```

-### Enter the c2d2cli container
+### Enter the `c2d2cli` container
-On a new terminal window, enter the c2d2 container by running:
+On a new terminal window, enter the `c2d2cli` container by running:
 ```
 ./c2d2/c2d2cli.sh
 ```